Area fishing report: Flounder, bluefin tuna, shark being caught in saltwater

 Buxton/Hatteras

-Large reports of big bluefish are being caught at the point and offshore, typically biting on mullet bait.
-Other fish being captured in the area are drum fish biting on shrimp and mullet bait.
-A few sharks have also been reported biting at the point as well.
+Large numbers of bluefish tuna are being caught at the point and near the shore, along with drum and sea mullets biting on shrimp and bloodworms.
+The bluefish are biting on metal jigs and cup bait.
+Cobia are staring to pop up also inshore, getting hooked on buck tail jigs and other jigs.
 Contact: 252-995-5414, www.hatteras-island.com; offshore news, Oden’s Dock 252-986-2555, www.odensdock.com; or www.hatterasharbor.com.

 Cape Lookout/Bogue Inlet